 About | History | Leadership

 Miami City Ballet is one of the nation’s leading dance companies and the only dance company of its size and stature based in the state of Florida.
 Having toured to more than 100 U.S. cities and performed internationally, Miami City Ballet has been globally recognized as a world-class company by numerous publications, including the New Yorker, Le Monde, Financial Times, New York Times, Wall Street Journal, Washington Post, Los Angeles Times, among others.
-Its impressive repertory features more than 90 ballets, including 11 world premieres and several commissions by prominent choreographers, such as Twyla Tharp, Alexei Ratmansky and Liam Scarlett.
-Its more than 40 dancers come from major dance companies around the world and renowned training facilities.
+Its impressive repertory features nearly 100 ballets, including 11 world premieres and several commissions by prominent choreographers, such as Twyla Tharp, Alexei Ratmansky and Liam Scarlett.
+Its 50 dancers come from major dance companies around the world and renowned training facilities.
 The Company has also been televised nationally on PBS’ “Great Performances.”

 “Miami City Ballet is one of America’s most beloved dance companies.” -The New York Times